umami-hep/salt/docs/setup.md

     source setup/setup_conda.sh
     ```

-    Once you have conda installed, you can instead create a fresh python environment using
+    Once you have mamba installed, you can instead create a fresh python environment using

     ```
-    conda create -n salt python=3.10
+    mamba create -n salt python=3.11
     ```

     To activate it, just run